torchpipe/torchpipe/README.md

 Torchpipe is an alternative choice for [Triton Inference Server]((https://github.com/triton-inference-server/server)), mainly featuring similar functionalities such as [Shared-momory](https://docs.nvidia.com/deeplearning/triton-inference-server/user-guide/docs/protocol/extension_shared_memory.html), [Ensemble](https://github.com/triton-inference-server/server/blob/main/docs/user_guide/architecture.md#ensemble-models), and [BLS](https://github.com/triton-inference-server/python_backend#business-logic-scripting) mechanism.
 It aims to address common problems faced by the industry.

+ Torchpipe is a multi-instance pipeline parallel library that acts as a bridge between lower-level acceleration libraries (such as TensorRT, OpenCV, CVCUDA) and RPC frameworks (like Thrift, gRPC), ensuring a strict decoupling from them.
+It offers a thread-safe function interface for the PyTorch frontend at a higher level, while empowering users with fine-grained backend extension capabilities at a lower level.

 Production-Grade：Within NetEase a massive number of calls supported by Torchpipe everyday.